 - The optimal sales approach is to work toward beating the forecast.
 However, companies that reward salespeople for doing this are providing a financial incentive to create low-ball forecasts, which could result in not enough supply of purchased goods, floor capacity, cash flow and other assets.

-- A more reasonable goal recognizes the trade-offs associated with 100 percent customer service versus inventory holdings, overtime, air freight expediting and other costs.
+- A more reasonable goal recognizes the trade-offs associated with 100 percent Customer Relations versus inventory holdings, overtime, air freight expediting and other costs.

 - Sales teams should focus on generating profit.